kaoutharElbakouri/calculator/README.md

 # calculator
-create an online calculator using HTML , CSS and JavaScript
+Build an online calculator using HTML , CSS and JavaScript